 - Remote Switch Puzzle.
 Another form of Timed Switch Puzzle where it's intentionally impossible to get from the switch to the target within the time limit - in this case you have to find a way to activate the switch from closer to the door, or on a time delay.

 - Rube Goldberg Device Delivery Service.
 You need to get Object A to Point B to fulfill some purpose.
 However, lots of things stand in your way—things that can harm what you're carrying, take it away, et cetera.
 You have to find a way to get Object A to point B, frequently involving a long, convoluted device or series of actions.
-Kind of an object-oriented Escort Mission.
+Usually a gameplay version of Product Delivery Ordeal.

 - Conveyor Belt Puzzle.
 Similar to Frictionless Ice and the Current Flow Puzzle, but instead of ice, you have a series of conveyor belts, force fields or fast flowing water, which can only move you in one direction.
 May use blocks or switches to change the direction of flow.
 Often solved simply by using Sprint Shoes or Nitro Boost to overcome the opposing force.